EBI-Metagenomics/mettannotator/README.md

 ## Credits

-ebi-metagenomics/mettannotator was originally written by @mberacochea.
+ebi-metagenomics/mettannotator was originally written by the Microbiome Informatics Team at [EMBL-EBI](https://www.ebi.ac.uk/about/teams/microbiome-informatics/)

-We thank the following people for their extensive assistance in the development of this pipeline:

-- @KateSakharova
-- @tgurbich

 ## Contributions and Support